MLFlexer/SETraining/README.md

 ### 2. Set connections string in user secrets
 1. cd into `/Server` folder.
-2. type `dotnet user-secrets set  "ConnectionStrings:Khan" "$connectionsstring" `
+2. type `dotnet user-secrets set "ConnectionStrings:SETraining" "$connectionsstring"`
 3. Where `$connectionsstring` is our secret connectionsstring not found in VCS.

 ### 3. Run database with docker 🐳: